 This is the most essential ingredient that will bring out the flavor you’re aiming for.

 Just like my pumpkin puree, I prepare it at home.

 To make pumpkin pie spice you should mix 1 tsp of cinnamon, ½ teaspoon of ground ginger, ½ teaspoon of cloves, ½ teaspoon of ground nutmeg and ½ teaspoon of allspice.

-Pin the ingredients picture below, if you want to try my recipe out someday:
+Pin the pumpkin spice ingredients picture below, if you find it helpful:

 - Xanthan Gum – 1/4 of a teaspoon (optional, as a thickening agent).